 The Unicode 6.1 specification has 24,428 records in the database, however no single preinstalled font on OS X can render all of them.
 In fact, even when taken as a whole, OS X does not have font glyphs to render them all, and installing a 3rd party Unicode font is needed to get full coverage (GNU Unifont is common and free).

-When automatic font selection is turned on in Codepoints, what the app does as of 1.0.2 is select Arial Unicode MS as the font to render things with, but will allow OS X to use the standard fallback mechanisms to render characters when Arial can’t.
-This has the side effect of ensuring that most previews are rendered by the same font, giving at least some visual consistency to the list when scrolling.
+When automatic font selection is turned on in Codepoints, what the app does as of 1.0.2 is select Arial Unicode MS as the main font to render things with, but will allow OS X to use the fallback behavior to render characters that Arial Unicode MS doesn't have a character glyph available for.
+This ensures that most character previews are rendered by the same font, giving some visual consistency to the list when scrolling, while still allowing as many characters as possible to be displayed.

-Selecting a specific font in the drop down menu is when things get interesting, instead of merely asking OS X to render a character with a specific font (which would trigger fallback behavior), Codepoints actually takes upon itself the job of determining whether or not the selected font can render a specific character, and by doing this it becomes possible to completely disable the fallback behavior.
-If you select Helvetica, you will not see any character at all if Helvetica cannot render it.
+Selecting a specific font in the drop down menu is when things get interesting.
+Rather than allowing OS X to render a character glyph with fallback behavior, Codepoints determines whether or not the users selected font can render a specific character glyph, and by doing this it becomes possible to completely disable the fallback behavior.
+If you select Helvetica, you will not see a character glyph in the preview area at all if Helvetica cannot render it.

 The goal there is to not have the interface “lying” to the user, if you select a specific font, but then Codepoints allows a character to be rendered by something else, it would be misleading.